Caoymc/Caoymc.github.io/_pages/about.md

 ---
 Welcome!

-I am a Ph.D. candidate at the Ohio State University Department of Economics.
+I am a job market candidate at the Department of Economics, Ohio State University.

-My primary research areas are Health Economics and Labor Economics.
-My current work focuses on Adverse selection issues in the US health insurance markets.
+My primary research areas are Health and Labor Economics.
+My current work focuses on adverse selection issues in the US health insurance markets.

 I am on the 2022-23 job market and will be available for interviews.